CiscoTestAutomation/genietelemetrylibs/README.md

 # [DEPRECATION NOTICE]

 As of release v20.1, this repository is effectively deprecated.
-The contents are moved into https://github.com/CiscoTestAutomation/genielibs instead.
+The contents are moved into the `genie.telemetry` package instead.

 ----------------------------------------------------------------------------
 # Genie Telemetry Library